Steve Stricker WITB: Clubs that Led to Spectacular Success

 • Restricts workability

-Titleist TS3 21 Degree
+Titleist TS3 Hybrid

 The second hybrid in the man from Edgerton’s bag is a 21-degree Titleist TS3 4 hybrid, which the world number 2 senior uses on approach shots.
 I find this hybrid produces exceptional swing speed, clean turf interaction, a high launch, and maximum forgiveness.